asyncapi/parser-js/docs/ruleset/v2-recommended-ruleset.md

 ### asyncapi2-unused-securityScheme

-Potentially unused security scheme has been detected in AsyncAPI document.
+A potentially unused security scheme has been detected in the AsyncAPI document.

 > **Warning**
 > This rule may identify false positives when linting a specification that acts as a library (a container storing reusable objects, leveraged by other specifications that reference those objects).